Blog>Cost Guides>What's the cost of lawn scarification?

 When should lawn scarification take place?

-Lawn scarification should usually take place once a year, either in late spring or early autumn.
-It’s important to do it at a time where grass growth is strong because if it’s slow, the space you create by scarifying could instead be filled with weeds.
-For this reason, you should be careful that you don’t scarify too early in spring.
+It’s important to do it at a time when grass growth is strong because if it’s slow to replenish, the space created by scarifying could instead be filled with weeds.

 How do I know if my lawn needs scarifying?

-If your lawn feels spongy or soft underfoot, that can be a sign that there’s too much water retention, moss or thatch present.
+If your lawn feels spongy or soft underfoot, it could be a sign there’s too much water retention, moss, or thatch present.
 Lawn scarification could help you to treat the problem.
-A professional will be able to best advise you on when the right time is and what it specifically needs to help it flourish.